acce-cloud/oodt-0.3-rmq-test-workflow/README.md

   Optionally, increase the number of WM containers:

   docker service scale oodt-wmgr=4

+* b) Alternatively, start the OODT services in the "proxy" configuration:

+  ./step3-proxy_node1.sh

+  In this configuration, on each worker container:

+    * The WM starts on port 8001
+    * A WMP is started on port 9001, intercepting requests that would normally be sent by clients to the WM, and converting them to messages that are sent to the RMQ server
+    * The RabbitMQ message consumer is configured to still pull messages from the usual RMQ server, but send workflow requests to the local WM on port 8001

 * Send N messages to the RMQ server, to start as many workflows on the WM containers.